 * Recognition is subject to accreditation assessment.

-Graduates qualify for a wide variety of general management and administrative positions, including administrative assistants and management trainees, leading to careers in general management.
-In addition, specialist study in human resource management will prepare them for positions such as Human Resource/Personnel Officer, Training Officer, Recruitment Officer, Compensation Specialist and Human Resource Consultant.
+Graduates qualify for a wide variety of general management and administrative positions, including as administrative assistants and management trainees, leading to careers in general management.
+In addition, specialist study of human resource management prepares them for positions such as human resource/personnel officer, training officer, recruitment officer, compensation specialist and human resource consultant.

 Additional Documents Required